andersonjunior10/Calculadora_IMC/README.md

     - TextView
     - EditText
     - Button
-- Toast para display de mensagens
+- Toast for message display
-- Intent Explicita para abrir a segunda Activity
+- Explicit Intent to open the second Activity
-- FindViewById para recuperar components de UI
+- FindViewById to retrieve UI components
-- String resource para concatenação de textos
+- String resource for text concatenation

 ### TODO